sharpton/shotmap/README.md

   To turn off the use of mysql, set --db=none.
 Note that we observe large improvements in analytical throughput when a database is not invoked, though there are data organizational and management benefits in using a database.

+  Also, if --db=full, we highly recommend setting --bulk.

 * **--dbhost=YOUR.DATABASE.SERVER.COM** (REQUIRED IF --db=slim or --db=full) DEFAULT: --db=none